1896 (19th June)

-Wallis and her mother moved to Baltimore where they lived with Wallis’s aunt Bessie Merryman.
+The family moved to Baltimore where they lived with Wallis’s aunt Bessie Merryman.

 Wallis and her mother moved to a house of their own.

-Wallis’s mother married John Freeman Rasin.
+Alice Montague, Wallis’s mother, married John Freeman Rasin.

 Wallis was confirmed at Christ Episcopal Church, Baltimore.

-Wallis attended Oldfields Girls’ School, Maryland.
+Wallis attended Oldfields Girls’ School in Maryland.

 Wallis met naval aviator, Earl Winfield Spencer while paying a visit to her cousin.

 1916 (8th November)